metratec/rfid-sdk-python/docs/source/tutorials/index.rst

 ####################

 If you want to set the reader in a continuous scanning mode, then you can start the inventory scan with the method "start_inventory".
 To stop the scan, call the "stop_inventory" method.
-The founded transponders can be fetched with the method "fetch_inventory".
+The transponders found can be fetched with the method "fetch_inventory".

 Here an code example ::